BeSomi22/alx-project-nexus/README.md

 #  CinePick

-CinePick is a movie recommendation platform that helps users discover trending, popular, and similar movies based on their preferences.
-Powered by a movie API, CinePick provides a smooth and engaging movie discovery experience.
+CinePick is a **movie recommendation platform** that helps users discover trending, popular, and similar movies tailored to their preferences.
+Powered by a movie API, CinePick delivers a smooth, interactive, and responsive movie discovery experience.

+This project was built in collaboration as part of the **ALX ProDev program**:
+- **Frontend Developer:** Soumia Bellali *(me)* – Developed the user interface, implemented responsive design, integrated the movie API, and built user interaction features.
+- **Backend Developer:** Abdessamad Haddouche – Developed and managed backend services including authentication, favorites management, and API endpoints.

 ---

 ##  Features

+###  Core Functionality
 - **Search Movies** – Quickly find movies by title.
-- **Personalized Recommendations** – Get similar movies based on what you like.
+- **Personalized Recommendations** – Suggest similar movies based on user-selected titles.
-- **Trending & Popular Lists** – Stay up-to-date with what’s hot right now.
+- **Trending & Popular Lists** – Stay up-to-date with the latest and most popular films.
-- **Responsive Design** – Works on desktop, tablet, and mobile.
-- **Detailed Movie Pages** – See movie posters, ratings, genres, and more.
+- **Detailed Movie Pages** – Display posters, ratings, genres, descriptions, and release dates.
+- **Favorites System** – Save and manage a personal favorites list for easy access.

+###  User Experience
-- **User Authentication** – Secure sign-up and sign-in functionality to create and manage your account.
+- **User Authentication** – Secure sign-up and sign-in to manage personal accounts.
-- **Favorites System** – Save your favorite movies to easily access them later.
+- **Responsive Design** – Optimized for desktop, tablet, and mobile viewing.
+- **Smooth Navigation** – Intuitive UI and seamless page transitions.

 ---

+##  Project Structure
+The **frontend** was built using **Next.js** and **Tailwind CSS** for rapid development and responsive styling.
+The **backend**, developed by **Abdessamad Haddouche**, handles user authentication, favorites management, and secure API communication.

 ## Installation & Setup